 The Pain of Being a Woman

-If you’re a woman, you know the pain we can face on a daily basis.
+If you’re a woman, you know the pain we can face daily.
 When we are young, we face back pain in response to our menstrual cycles beginning and stabilizing.
 And during pregnancy, that pain only increases with our changing bodies.
-We can feel the discomfort and pain from both the physical stressors of childbearing along with abdominal weight gain and posture changes.
-During difficult childbirth, women may suffer from coccydynia – otherwise known as a tailbone injury.
-And finally, postmenopausal women have a loss of estrogen which accelerates the degeneration of their spine and bones.
-This lower bone density and osteoarthritis means a number of other back conditions including degenerative spondylolisthesis and piriformis syndrome.
+We can feel the discomfort and pain from both the physical stressors of childbearing and abdominal weight gain and posture changes.
+During difficult childbirth, women may suffer from coccydynia, a tailbone injury.
+And finally, postmenopausal women have a loss of estrogen, accelerating the degeneration of their spine and bones.
+This lower bone density and osteoarthritis means several other back conditions, including degenerative spondylolisthesis and piriformis syndrome.

 Chiropractic Care and Pain and Stress Reduction

 Women are more busy, active, and stressed than ever.
 Between exercise and physical activity to motherhood labor and sitting at desks all day at work, our bodies go through a lot.
-The misalignment of one or more vertebrae in the spine can be caused by a number of different things.
+Several things can cause the spine’s misalignment of one or more vertebrae.
 These include:

 - The way you sleep